-Auricht Projects led the Spatial and Information Analysis Team for the Joint ACIAR-ICRAF-UN-FAO publication Dixon et al (in press) ‘Farming Systems and Food Security in Africa: Priorities for Science and Policy under Global Change’.
-This study is an update and expansion of the 2000 Joint FAO-World Bank Global Study on Farming Systems and Poverty Alleviation see www.fao.org/farmingsystems/ where Mr Auricht also lead the data and analytics team.
+Auricht Projects led the Spatial and Information Analysis Team for the Joint ACIAR-ICRAF-UN-FAO publication Dixon et al (2020) ‘Farming Systems and Food Security in Africa: Priorities for Science and Policy under Global Change’.
+This study is an update and expansion of the 2000 Joint FAO-World Bank Global Study on Farming Systems and Poverty Alleviation see www.fao.org/farmingsystems/ where Mr Auricht also led the data and analytics team.

 The Royal Government of Cambodia intends to modernise Cambodia’s agriculture and enhance agricultural productivity by improving how agricultural value chains respond to market demand and regional and global competition.
 Making agriculture more productive and competitive is important for Cambodian development.